Maintenance and Preservation

 Accounting for Uncertainty in Asset Performance

 Performance modeling uses historic data to estimate future performance; however, not all future events are predictable nor is past performance necessarily a predictor of future performance.
-This section considers how uncertainty can be introduced into the analysis.
+This section considers the how uncertainty can be introduced into the analysis.

 The unpredictability of future events introduces uncertainty into prediction models.
 Additionally, the amount of uncertainty tends to increase with time so their affects are compounded.
 As outlined in the previous section, probabilistic modeling is one approach that can be used for accounting for uncertainty, but what level of uncertainty is acceptable?